DM North Polar Bear Open

 "Clearly, some philosophies aren't for all people.
 And that's my new philosophy!" - Sally Brown, You're A Good Man, Charlie Brown, 2012

 I BE ME.
-I have been a high school policy debate coach for the last eight years, mostly at West Des Moines Valley (2010-2015, 2016-2019) and also at Dowling Catholic (2015-16).
+I have recently left coaching after having been a high school policy debate coach for the last eight years, mostly at West Des Moines Valley (2010-2015, 2016-2019) and also at Dowling Catholic (2015-16).
 I typically judge between 70-100 policy rounds a year.
-Last year was an unusual year for me in that I did not judge as many rounds and did not judge at all at Glenbrooks, Harvard, Blake, etc. Valley typically has a couple varsity teams who are looking for TOC bids and I have 100+ rounds of experience judging at bid tournaments.
-I stay familiar with the arguments run by top regional and national teams and with the content being put out by the top policy debate camps.
+The last couple of years were unusual in that I did not judge as many rounds and did not judge at all at Glenbrooks, Harvard, Blake, etc. I try and stay familiar with the arguments run by top regional and national teams and with the content being put out by the top policy debate camps.
 Some good teams even pref me.

 U BE U. What kind of arguments do I like?
 I enjoyed watching Michael Jordan the basketball player more than Michael Jordan the baseball player.
 I want to see you do what you do best.
 My preferences in regard to certain arguments should not matter.
 I try to come into each round with no position on what the voting issues should be, although I do still believe in negative presumption.
 I also believe you can still rock in America. https://www.youtube.com/watch?v=nB3kQZJ2aLw